Activist, former Alouette Balarama Holness announces candidacy for Montreal mayoralty

 Holness is running under his new party name, Movement Montreal, and promises a “new approach to political organizing, campaigning and policy-making (to) prioritize peoples’ needs, support their aspirations and give them a voice.”

+"We are a grassroots organization that became a political movement.
+So, our candidates will be Montrealers," he said.

+"They're going to see themselves in City Hall, see themselves in our party, and that's really what we want -- people that would never expect to become candidates are going to be candidates with Movement Montreal because they're going to care about the issues, they're going to care about the communities and really advance the issues of the people in their neighbourhoods."

-Holness insists his party is an alternative to the status quo, running under the slogan 'People before politics.'
-He has long been a vocal advocate for underpriviledged people of colour, often speaking out about injustice and systemic racism.
+Holness insists his party is an alternative to the status quo, running under the slogan "People before politics."
+He has long been a vocal advocate for underprivileged people of colour, often speaking out about injustice and systemic racism.

 If elected, Holness says he plans to focus his energy on job security, affordable housing and accessible public transportation, particularly in light of the COVID-19 pandemic.
 He adds his hope is to involve the everyday person in the decision-making process.